danieljcross/data_struc/fa24-final-project-danieljcross-main/outline.md

 * O(n) - This depends on the variable with how long it would take.
 It is linear, represented with the blue line.
 * O(n²) - This will take the variable and multiply it with itself, taking much longer with larger variables.
 It is exponential, represented with the green line.

-The x-axis represents the data size, and the y-axis represents how much time it will take.
+The x-axis represents the data size, and the y-axis represents how much time it could take (based on the worst case scenario).

 ![Image](images/big_o_graph.png)